 In view of the potential impact on study, students wishing to run for election for either Oxford Student Union or Oxford Union posts carrying sabbaticals must apply for permission from the Dean and Senior Tutor.
-Permission will normally be granted if the individual is in good academic standing.
-If a student is under formal warning (see section B.6.1), the views of the Tutors will be sought to ensure that the commitment to campaigning is not detrimental to academic progress.
-Successful candidates in Oxford Student Union elections take up the relevant sabbatical posts after completion of their degree studies.
-The College will usually offer HCR membership to such post-holders should the individuals wish to retain a College association.
+Permission will normally be granted to Finalists seeking election to Student Union sabbatical posts if the individual is in good academic standing If a student is under formal warning (see section B.6.), the views of the Tutors will be sought to ensure that the commitment to campaigning is not detrimental to academic progress.
+Finalists will take up the relevant sabbatical posts after completion of their degree studies.
+The College will usually offer HCR associate membership to such post-holders should the individuals wish to retain a College association during their period of sabbatical.
+Students in other year groups wishing to stand for Student Union election and candidates for Oxford Union posts may also apply for permission to suspend study but should be in good academic standing and must have passed the First Public Examination.
+The views of the Tutors will be sought in all cases to ensure that interruption to study is not detrimental to academic progress.